This article covers 8 points on how to prove in an audit that your staff is properly trained:

 - Training/Onboarding/ – checklists and completion evidence for new joiners.

 It helps to define who updates each folder and how often, so that in an inspection you do not have to improvise.
-If your LMS allows exports by period and by course, keep at least a quarterly or annual export in a repository accessible to Compliance or Security.
+As a practical example rather than a legal minimum, an organisation might keep quarterly or annual LMS exports in a repository accessible to Compliance or Security.

-Quick pre-audit checklist: Can you export within 24 hours a pack that includes (1) current annual plan, (2) attendance or completion records for the last year by module/role, (3) dated versions of materials used, (4) evaluation or simulation results for the period, (5) list of joiners and onboarding evidence?
-If any is missing, prioritise closing that gap before the review.
+Quick pre-audit checklist: As an internal readiness target, can you export within 24 hours a pack that includes (1) the current plan, (2) attendance or completion records by module and role, (3) dated versions of materials used, (4) evaluation or simulation results, and (5) a list of joiners with onboarding evidence?
+The 24-hour target is a practical example, not a universal legal deadline.
+If anything is missing, prioritise closing that gap before the review.

-Having a clear owner of the evidence pack (Compliance, Security or HR) and a quarterly or six-monthly review cycle avoids last-minute surprises.
+Having a clear owner of the evidence pack (Compliance, Security or HR) and a risk-based review cycle avoids last-minute surprises.
+Quarterly or six-monthly reviews are practical examples that can be adapted to the organisation.

 Sampling and interviews: how auditors validate

 In many audits assessors sample reality beyond the paperwork.
-That can include:
+A structured sample helps reconcile the employee population, completion records and the content actually delivered.

 - Interviews with employees from different departments: for example asking where they would report phishing or an incident, or what they would do if they thought they had shared a sensitive file by mistake.